 But perhaps one of the most fascinating aspects of all this eye-related research is what your irises say about your athletic ability—and in that case, those with dark eyes may have the upper hand: A 1978 study suggests that those with brown eyes had significantly sharper reflexes than those with lighter eyes.
 And while some experts argue that the research is somewhat limited and outdated, it still counts for bragging rights, yes?

-Regardless of the health forecast, as far as we're concerned, you should play up whatever colour you've got.
+Regardless of the health forecast, as far as we're concerned, you should play up whatever color you've got.